‘Queer: A Graphic History’ by Meg-John Barker and Julia Scheele

 November 15, 2016

 This is a history with a distinct perspective.
-We often expect nonfiction histories to offer a nonpartisan perspective, but Baker critiques various theories as they are presented.
+We often expect nonfiction histories to offer a nonpartisan perspective, but Barker critiques various theories as they are presented.
 While the book often offers necessary critiques, they occasionally muddle the message of the specific theorist or era.

 The graphics throughout are excellent.
 As a visual learner, I found the images often gave a grounding for the complex theories.
 Quotes were often tied with depictions of the theorist, which I found to be effective.
 As queer theory grew, so did the diversity of theorists, which becomes all the clearer when faces can be attached to the work.
 We can see how a few white men were joined in conversation by women, genderqueer folk, and many people of color.